espm-157/final-template/rubric.md

 - Data tidying preparation
 - Initial data visualization
 - Use of GitHub
-- Reproducible execution with use of Travis
+- Reproducible execution with use of GitHub Actions
 - RMarkdown writeup, with final submission as a nicely formatted PDF document that includes code and results.
 - Overall clean and clear presentation of repository, code, and explanations.